-I may be biased, but it seems this recipe proves a great vegan sandwich is possible, and that it doesn’t have to be just a “vegan sandwich”, but a great sandwich in itself.
+I may be biased, but I believe this sweet potato sandwich proves that a great vegan sandwich is possible, and that it doesn’t have to be just a “vegan sandwich”, but a great sandwich in itself.
 The key is to strike the right balance of textures – in this case crusty toasted baguette, creamy roasted sweet potato, crunchy cucumbers, and cooling vegan mayo.
 Another key is to remember the protein – in this case mashed black beans and tofu as the base of this vegan “mayo.”

 Traditional mayo is an emulsion of egg yolk, lemon juice, and oil.
 Some vegan versions are made with just lemon juice, oil, and chemical stabilizers, which mimic the creaminess of regular mayo.
 Others are made with aquafaba (the liquid from canned chickpeas), which according to the interwebs works well, but aquafaba still freaks me out… (I can’t stand the smell).
 The vegan spicy mayo in this sweet potato sandwich features tofu as the main ingredient.
 It’s a trick I learned thanks to my work at Natural Gourmet Institute and it is absolutely genius.

+This light and easy sweet potato sandwich is proof that it’s totally possible to make a great sandwich without meat or dairy.
 The vegan mayo and sweet potatoes may be refrigerated for up to 5 days so you can have most of this sandwich prepped in advance for quick weeknight dinners or work lunches.
-If you don’t like cilantro, use basil or parsley instead.
-If using canned beans, look for ‘low sodium’ on the label.
+If you don’t like cilantro, use basil instead.
 (This vegan mayo recipe is adapted from the Natural Gourmet Institute).